-- 4 g to 5 spritzes of Spray ’N’ Serve® Saffron Spray or .25 saffron threads
+- 4 to 5 spritzes of Spray ’N’ Serve® Saffron Spray, or .25 g saffron threads

-- 1 in bosc pear keeping the stem intact, peeled, cored, and cut half
+- 1 bosc pear, keeping the stem intact, peeled, cored, and cut in half

-- 1/4 c marmalade or apricot preserves to brush on as a glaze slightly warmed
+- 1/4 cup marmalade or apricot preserves to brush on as a glaze, slightly warmed